 So, what causes poor oral health in the first place?

-- Gnawing on bones is not only nutritious and good for your dog’s teeth and gums, but also provides hours of enjoyment (chewing = mental health!), exercises your dog’s neck and shoulder muscles as well as his mouth.
+- Gnawing on the right bones is nutritious and good for your dog’s teeth and gums.
+Plus it also provides hours of enjoyment (chewing = mental health!).
+Chewing also exercises your dog’s neck and shoulder muscles as well as his mouth.
 This action helps stimulate his neurotransmitters in the brain for overall health too.

 Avoid Veterinary Dental Cleanings

-Aside from the fact that a healthy mouth is good for your dog’s overall health, there’s another strong incentive to keep your dog’s mouth healthy …
+A healthy mouth is good for your dog’s overall health but there’s another strong incentive to keep it healthy …

 There are lots of steps you can take at home to keep your dog’s mouth healthy.